JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts: Related Work

-\textbf{Vulnerability Detection.} There are also methods for analyzing smart contracts and detecting vulnerabilities, which can be mainly categorized into two approaches: those based on code patterns and those that are independent of code patterns.
-Methods based on code patterns include ZEUS \cite{DBLP:conf/ndss/KalraGDS18} using symbolic model checking, ContractFuzzer \cite{0001LC18} using fuzzing and SECURIFY \cite{tsankov2018securify} employing Datalog, etc. However, their patterns are not designed for centralization risks, making these methods unsuitable for risk detection.
-Methods that do not depend on patterns include eThor \cite{DBLP:conf/ccs/SchneidewindGSM20}, CFF \cite{babel2023clockwork}, FASVERIF \cite{wang2023automated}, etc. EThor abstracts bytecode semantics into Horn clauses and expresses properties as reachability queries.
-CFF reasons about the economic security properties of DeFi contracts.
-FASVERIF automatically generates finance-related properties and models for contracts, then verifies them automatically.
+\textbf{Vulnerability Detection.} The methods for detecting vulnerabilities in contracts can be mainly categorized into two approaches: those based on code patterns and those that are independent of code patterns.
+Methods based on code patterns include ZEUS \cite{DBLP:conf/ndss/KalraGDS18} using symbolic model checking, ContractFuzzer \cite{0001LC18} using fuzzing and SECURIFY \cite{tsankov2018securify} employing Datalog, etc. However, their patterns are not designed for centralized risks, making these methods unsuitable for risk detection.
+Methods that do not depend on patterns include MAIAN \cite{nikolic2018finding}, eThor \cite{DBLP:conf/ccs/SchneidewindGSM20}, FASVERIF \cite{wang2023automated}, etc. MAIAN finds contracts that violate specific safety or liveness properties of traces.
+EThor abstracts bytecode semantics into Horn clauses and expresses properties as reachability queries.
+FASVERIF automatically generates and verifies finance-related properties and models for contracts.
 However, these non-pattern-based methods primarily focus on vulnerabilities that external attackers might exploit, overlooking the maliciousness of the contract itself.
-Consequently, they are not well-suited for risk detection.